blackboard/BBDN-REST-DEMO_Python/README.md

 ### What it does
 The rest demo script demonstrates authenticating a REST application, management and use of the authorization token, and creating, updating, discovering, and deleting supported Learn objects.

-<i><b>NOTE:</b> Before running the example code you must register a developer account and application as described on the Developer Community <a href="https://community.blackboard.com/docs/DOC-1579">What is the Developer Portal: Developer Registration and Application Management</a> and <a href="https://community.blackboard.com/docs/DOC-1580">Managing REST Integrations in Learn: The REST Integrations Tool for System Administrators</a> pages.
+<i><b>NOTE:</b> Before running the example code you must register a developer account and application as described on the Developer Community <a href="https://docs.blackboard.com/learn/REST/Getting%20Started%20With%20REST.html">Getting Started with REST</a> and <a href="https://docs.blackboard.com/learn/REST/Managing%20REST%20Integrations%20in%20Learn.html">Managing REST Integrations in Learn: The REST Integrations Tool for System Administrators</a> pages.
 You must also configure the script as outlined in the below Configure the Script section.</i>

 When run with only a target URL the script will in the following order Authenticate<br/>